-5.6.1 UIM may identify a Registered Testing Pool of those Drivers who are required to comply with the whereabouts requirements of Annex I to the International Standard for Testing and Investigations, and shall make available through ADAMS, a list which identifies those Drivers included in its Registered Testing Pool either by name or by clearly defined, specific criteria.
+5.6.1 UIM may identify a Registered Testing Pool of those Drivers who are required to comply with the whereabouts requirements of Annex 1 to the International Standard for Testing and Investigations, and shall make available through ADAMS, a list which identifies those Drivers included in its Registered Testing Pool either by name or by clearly defined, specific criteria.
 UIM shall coordinate with National Anti-Doping Organizations the identification of such Drivers and the collection of their whereabouts information.
-UIM shall review and update as necessary its criteria for including Drivers in its Registered Testing Pool, and shall revise the membership of its Registered Testing Pool from time to time as appropriate in accordance with the set criteria.
-Drivers shall be notified before they are included in a Registered Testing Pool and when they are removed from that pool.
-Each Driver in the Registered Testing Pool shall do the following, in each case in accordance with Annex I to the International Standard for Testing and Investigations: (a) advise UIM of his/her whereabouts on a quarterly basis; (b) update that information as necessary so that it remains accurate and complete at all times; and (c) make him/herself available for Testing at such whereabouts.
+UIM shall review and update as necessary its criteria for including Drivers in its Registered Testing Pool, and shall revise the membership of its Registered Testing Pool from time to time as appropriate in accordance with they are removed from that pool.
+Each Driver in the Registered Testing Pool shall do the following, in each case in accordance with Annex 1 to the International Standard for Testing and Investigations: (a) advise UIM of his/her whereabouts on a quarterly basis; (b) update that information as necessary so that it remains accurate and complete at all times; and (c) make him/herself available for Testing at such whereabouts.